Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Introduction

-To overcome the problems with both 1. and 2., we need a measure of trust that is behavioural, so that it can be observed regardless of the agent’s architecture (artificial or human), but that does not conflate trust with cooperation.
-To do so, in this paper we develop an objective measure derived from the adaptive function of trust behaviours, i.e. the individual benefits that trust brings to an agent.
-We do this by using evolutionary game theory (EGT) to formalise a key theory of trust from social science, originating from the work of \citet{Luhmann:1979:a}.
-Luhmann’s theory defines trust as a heuristic---a decision-making shortcut that people use in social interactions---to avoid having to constantly reason about the likelihood of every possible outcome \citep{Luhmann:1979:a,lewicki_trust_2011}.
-When trust is established, the benefit is that people save the time and effort of trying to exhaustively calculate whether or not they should cooperate and take the risk of being exploited.
+To overcome the problems with both 1. and 2., we need a measure of trust that is behavioural, so that it can be observed regardless of an agent’s architecture (artificial or human), but that does not conflate trust with cooperation.
+In this paper, we develop a behavioural measure derived from the adaptive function of trust behaviours, i.e. the individual benefits that trust brings to an agent.
+We do this by using evolutionary game theory (EGT) to formalise a key theory of trust -- that trusting means reducing monitoring of another agent's actions.
+This provides a population-level measure of trust -- the frequency of conditional strategies that reduce monitoring.
+This measure of trust is behavioural, since it only requires knowing whether an agent performs monitoring actions, but does not make reference to an agent's internal state.
+Consequently, it is agnostic to agent architecture.